Williams, No. 1 Purdue rally past NC State 82-72 in OT

 - Oops!Something went wrong.Please try again later.

-NEW YORK (AP) Trevion Williams had a season-high 22 points to go with 12 rebounds and a career-best nine assists to help No. 1 Purdue rally past North Carolina State 82-72 in overtime Sunday in the Basketball Hall of Fame Invitational.
+NEW YORK- Trevion Williams had a season-high 22 points to go with 12 rebounds and a career-best nine assists to help No. 1 Purdue beat North Carolina State 82-72 in overtime Sunday in the Basketball Hall of Fame Invitational.

 Jaden Ivey added 22 points for the Boilermakers (9-1), who had to rally from 13 down midway through the second half to win this one.
 And Purdue never led in regulation, taking its first lead Sasha Stefanovic’s 3-pointer 15 seconds into the extra period.